Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 K74D.
 EMPTY CELL

-This cell contains nothing of interes�.
+This cell contains nothing of interest.

 K74E.
 END OFTHE RIDE·
 This cell is linked to a telt,port trap in are.a K73.